A-Level Results

 I now attend Northern Illionis University for Electrical Engineering with emphasis in Biomedical Engineering.
 I also take some classes at my Community College because things like Calculus fill up quickly at the University.

 And no, that does not make me exceptionally skillful with computers.
 All the software was written by programmers, not engineers, and we all know programmers are caffeine fueled misanthropic eccentrics.
-Engineers are cool...as far as nerds go :cool:
+Engineers are cool...as far as nerds go 8-)

 Unfortunately, I'm one of the unlucky people that actually needs to WORK through college.
 I have to commute to school and work, so I end up driving about 100 miles a day for a total of 3 hours driving time.
 Add in the 2 - 3 hours spent actually IN class, and the 4 - 5 hours spent working and you can see I have an extremely tight schedule.
 But finding time to unwind is important, productivity slows as fatigue sets in...so it's off to forum adventure land!